 Garvin Tso, Actuarial Analyst at Laneway Analytics, features in the latest edition of the special Young Actuaries Advisory Board (YAAB) ‘Under the Spotlight’ series.

-Why did you join the YAAB?…I wanted to do more to help the growing population of young actuaries working in non-traditional areas
+Why did I join the YAAB?…I wanted to do more to help the growing population of young actuaries working in non-traditional areas

-What do you enjoy the most about being involved with the YAAB?…The energy and the passion of everyone in the team.
+What do I enjoy the most about being involved with the YAAB?…The energy and the passion of everyone in the team.
 It’s infectious.